+- Python Driver

+- JavaScript / Node.js Driver

-We also provide the Transaction CLI to be able to script the building of transactions.
-You may be able to wrap this tool inside the language of your choice, and then use the HTTP API directly to post transactions.
+- The Transaction CLI is a command-line interface for building BigchainDB transactions.
+You may be able to call it from inside the language of your choice, and then use the HTTP API to post transactions.